Lake Saint Pierre: Geography

 The average depth of the lake is only three meters.
 The channel of the seaway that has been dredged has a maximum depth of 11.3 m.

 Toponymy

 The lake was named by Samuel de Champlain following its passage on 29 June 1603, the day of the Saint-Pierre.
 The Abenaki call Lake Nebesek, which means at lac.
-Jacques Cartier, during his second voyage to Canada in 1535, had given him the name of "Angoulême".
+Jacques Cartier, during his second voyage to Canada in 1535, had given it the name of "Angoulême".

 Natural environment

 This seasonally-flooded area is an important stopping point for hundreds of thousands of migrating waterfowl.
 It is also an important nesting area for herons: more have been counted here than in any other place in North America.
 In 1998, it was recognized as a wetland of international significance under the Ramsar Convention.

 The wildlife experts have identified 23 species of mammals around Lake Saint-Pierre, one of the most abundant species is the muskrat (Ondatra zibethicus), which is found in abundance in the lake.